VasiliuIonela/Poject-ITF-OpenCart/README.md

 The testing process will be executed based on the above  requirements for the 'Manufacturers' module.

 The following **test conditions** were found:
-* Check if a user is able to access the 'Manufacturers' section.
+* Check if an Admin is able to access the 'Manufacturers' section.
-* Check if a user is able to access the 'Sort Order' option.
+* Check if an Admin is able to access the 'Sort Order' option.
-* Check if a user is able to edit a manufacturer by pressing 'Edit ' button in the richt.
+* Check if an Admin is able to edit a manufacturer by pressing 'Edit ' button in the richt.
-* Check if a user is able to delete a manufacturer name.
+* Check if an Admin is able to delete a manufacturer name.
 * Check if a user is able to select a manufacturer from the list.
 * Check if a user is able to add a manufacturer name.
 * Check if a user is able to select store when more store are existing using the platform.